 If you have more fish to salt cure, place it on top of the second layer of salt, and then completely bury it in a third layer of salt.
 Continue like this in alternating layers of salt and fish until all the fish is used.
 Finish with a layer of salt.
 It is important that the fish is completely buried in salt.

 Cover the fish and salt and store it in a very cold, but not freezing, place (your refrigerator is a good choice) for 48 hours.

 After salting it for two days, rinse the cured fish fillets under cold water.
 Pat them very dry with a clean dishtowel or paper towels.

 Wrap the salt-cured, rinsed, and dried fish in cheesecloth.
 Place it on a rack set over a plate or baking dish, and return it to the refrigerator, uncovered.
-Let it dry out in the refrigerator for 1 to 2 weeks.
+Let it dry out in the refrigerator for up to two weeks.

 When it is dry and stiff, transfer the bacalao to containers and cover tightly, or wrap it in foil or butcher's paper.
-Store it in the refrigerator for up to 3 months or in the freezer for up to a year.
+Store it in the refrigerator for up to three months or in the freezer for up to a year.

 How to Use Bacalao